-The Wordsworths were influential visitors and regular guests at Side Farm.
-When Patterdale Hall was built in 1796 for John Mounsey, the so-called 'King of Patterdale' and a reputed miser, Dorothy disliked the colour of the exterior and so it was changed.
+When Patterdale Hall was built in 1796 for John Mounsey, the so-called 'King of Patterdale' and reputed miser, Dorothy disliked the colour of the exterior and so it was changed.